Dense periodic optimization for countable Markov shift via Aubry points

+Our main result extends Contreras's framework to non-compact settings.
+While his periodic-orbit theorem characterized the generic behavior of maximizing measures in compact expanding systems, we investigate how these principles translate to symbolic dynamical systems with countable alphabets.
+In this context, the absence of compactness introduces new technical challenges that require careful treatment of convergence properties and the behavior of action potentials.
+By adapting the techniques developed by Contreras and his collaborators to the countable Markov shift setting, we demonstrate that the fundamental insights about periodic maximizers can be preserved even when the classical compactness assumptions are relaxed.

-Ergodic optimization in the context of countable Markov shifts registers works mainly focused on ensuring existence and describing properties of optimizing measures \cite{JMU:ETDS06, BG:BBMS10,BF:ETDS13}.
-By a perturbative approach, we show here the denseness into a class of locally H\"older continuous potentials of the subset formed by those that admit at most one periodic probability as maximizing measure with compact support.
-To the best of our knowledge, this is an inaugural result of typicality for optimal measures in this scenario in which the compactness of the phase space is not assumed.
-Our strategy follows the one adopted for the case of finite alphabets \cite{Con:IM16,HLMXZ:arXiv19,Boc:Notes19}.
-In addition to the main result, other contribution of these notes to ergodic optimization over non-compact phase spaces is the adaptation to a symbolic dynamic setting of the viewpoint developed by Ma\~n\'e for Lagrangian systems \cite{CI:CIMAT00}.
-Concepts discussed here had not yet been considered with the depth that we were led to take into account.
+Specifically, ergodic optimization in the context of countable Markov shifts has been mainly focused on ensuring existence and describing properties of optimizing measures \cite{JMU:ETDS06, BG:BBMS10,BF:ETDS13}.
+Through a perturbative approach, we show here the denseness within a class of locally H\"older continuous potentials of the subset formed by those that admit at most one periodic probability as maximizing measure.
+To the best of our knowledge, this is an inaugural result of typicality for optimal measures in this scenario where the compactness of the phase space is not assumed.
+Our strategy follows the one adopted for the case of finite alphabets \cite{Con:IM16,HLMXZ:JEMS25,Boc:Notes19}.
+In addition to the main result, another contribution of these notes to ergodic optimization over non-compact phase spaces is the adaptation to a symbolic dynamic setting of the viewpoint developed by Ma\~n\'e for Lagrangian systems \cite{CI:IMPA99}.
+The concepts discussed here had not yet been considered with the depth that we were led to take into account.
 In particular, we had to return to the very concept of the ergodic maximizing constant via Ma\~n\'e's critical value, an attitude that, to our knowledge, had not yet been used in ergodic optimization.